dicarlolab/ThreeDWorld/README.md

 ### Random stacking

 Set "disable\_rand\_stacking" to be 0 in scene\_config to enable random stacking, currently the object would be placed nearly at the same place, so the stacking might be very wild.

+### Material Processing

+Make sure the python module "sklearn" is installed.
+Set the path of your python binary in MaterialProcessor.cs.
+After doing this, material parameter regression should work.

 # License